sical/Data-Visualization-with-Deep-Learning/README.md

   - TensorFlow has a great and active community and a lot of documentation which help develop faster.

-  - TensorFlow comes with TensorBoard a local web server which allows an user to visualize execution of his neuronal network in some categories like graph, images , histograms etc ...
-This is a plus because tensor API have some parts in "black box" so the visualization is a great tool to understanding what really happened
+  - TensorFlow comes with TensorBoard a local web server which allows an user to visualize the execution, the weight values, variables flow , variables evlotion in some categories like graph, images , histograms etc ...
+This is a plus because tensorFlow API have some parts in "black box" and the neuronal network can be hard to read.

  > tutorials available here https://www.tensorflow.org/tutorials/ .